AlGepe/myBashCommands/README.md

 ## spoti

 Checks if Spotify is opened to then open it (if not open) or bring window to front (if already open)

+## updateWork

+Updates git repositories for current and child folders up to depth input by user (default = 2)